23476-OWL-Robotics/Pedro-Pathing-Visualizer/README.md

 ## Bugs

-If you find any bugs when the Visualizer is running, open an issue at the Github Repo and I will try and fix it in the next release.
+If you find any bugs when the Visualizer is running, open an issue with the `bug` label at the Github Repo and I will try and fix it in the next release.